qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_default_jobs.rst

 -----------
 Create a test runner app for unit tests (source version) of the current library.

-The same customization interface applies as for the default <#test> job.
+The same customization interface applies as for the default :doc:`#test` job.

 test-inline
 -----------
 Create an inline test runner app for unit tests of the current library.

-The same customization interface applies as for the default <#test> job.
+The same customization interface applies as for the default :doc:`#test` job.

 test-native
 -----------
 Create a native test runner app for unit tests of the current library.

-The same customization interface applies as for the default <#test> job.
+The same customization interface applies as for the default :doc:`#test` job.

 translation
 -----------